cobaltwebtech/cobalt-prod-site/src/content/products/1-managed-cloud-hosting.md

   btnIconName: "chatBubble"
 tabFirstItems:
   - title: "We Partner with the Very Best Cloud Providers"
     subTitle: "Our managed providers include Vultr, DigitalOcean, Linode, Amazon Web Services, Hetzner, and many more.
-We select the right backend provider for your services. "
+We will select the right backend provider for your services. "
   - title: "Hassle-Free Cloud Experience"
     subTitle: "Cobalt makes it extremely easy to host your application and data.
-We set up and manage the right cloud provider for you without you having to worry about anything."
+We will set up and manage the right cloud provider for you without you having to worry about anything."
   - title: "Affordable Cloud Plans"
     subTitle: "Cobalt partners with the leading cloud service providers to provide your website with unparalleled service and performance.
-Whether you are running a small personal blog to a high traffic ecommerce website, we pick the right cloud provider that can easily scale your hosting needs to fit any budget."
+Whether you are running a small personal blog to a high traffic ecommerce website, we can pick the right cloud provider that can easily scale your hosting needs to fit any budget."
 tabSecond:
   title: "Features From Our Cloud Providers"
   subTitle: |